 In this process, however, mankind have gradually lost sight.
 We left footprints in every corner of the Earth.
-Farmlands replaced forests, cities replaced farmlands, pollution replaced purity, materialism replaced idealism, extravagance replaced simplicity, competition replaced cooperation, stress replaced enjoyment, individuality replaced fraternity, monopoly replaced sharing, polarization replaced equality, pragmatism replaced integrity, corruption replaced uprightness, legalism replaced common sense, games and sports replaced literature and art, sex liberation replaced marriage, single parent family and gay family replaced traditional family, artificiality replaced natural production, machine replaced people, self-gain replaced common cause, antagonism replaced harmony, violence replaced peace...
+Farmlands replaced forests, cities replaced farmlands, pollution replaced purity, materialism replaced idealism, extravagance replaced simplicity, competition replaced cooperation, stress replaced enjoyment, individuality replaced fraternity, monopoly replaced sharing, polarization replaced equality, pragmatism replaced integrity, corruption replaced uprightness, legalism replaced common sense, games and sports replaced literature and art, sex liberation replaced marriage, single parent family and gay family replaced traditional family, artificiality replaced natural production, machine replaced people, self-interests replaced common cause, antagonism replaced harmony, violence replaced peace...
 Modernization has led mankind farther and farther away from nature and humanity.
 The living environment is deteriorating.
 The resources are depleting.
 The morality is decaying.
-Individual persons, genders, races, special interests, political parties and nation states are infighting with each other for self-interests.
+Individual persons, genders, races, special interests, political parties and nation states are infighting with each other for self-gains.
 It seems that human liberty, the very thing that has led us to prosperity, is leading us to self-destruction.
 (See Tango Is the Search of a Dream.)

 Someday, ideas like returning to nature, humanism, environmentalism, thrift, agreement, moderation, fraternity, equality, coexistence, cooperation, sharing and harmony will replace dogmas like being unique and different, independence, competition, aggression, power politics, winning, conquest, expansion and success, to become the consensus of most people, I hope.
 But by then it may be too late.